Felteng/therapeutic-cows/README.md

 - **Features to implement in the future**
-    - Automatic confirmation message for sign ups.
+    - Automatic confirmation message/email notification for sign ups.
     - Lay groundwork for implementation of a payment system in case it'd be necessary to change that model.

 ## Technologies